YoshiAligina/Allstate1B/README.md

 ## Acknowledgments

-*Special thanks to our challene advisors Sedo Senou and Nancy Zhang.
+*Special thanks to our challenge advisors Sedo Senou and Nancy Zhang.
 As well as our TA Kade Lin.